Showing 1 - 1 OF 1

 Registration and immunization are required on a yearly basis.
 If your animals were not vaccinated at the Davis-Monthan veterinary treatment facility, bring the certificate of rabies vaccination to the VTF for registration and/or to update heir records.

 All dogs 3 months of age or older must have a current Pima County license, and the license must be affixed to a collar and worn at all times.
 To obtain your dog’s license, your dog must have a current rabies vaccination administered by a licensed veterinarian.
-Contact the Pima Animal Care Center at520-243-5969.
+Contact the Pima Animal Care Center at 520-243-5969.

 Call the veterinary clinic on Davis-Monthan AFB at 520-228-3529.
 Our vets are on a rotational schedule.
 Call for more information.

-For help finding a pet friendly accommodations, visit the PetTravel website.
-Click the Search Pet Friendly Accommodations button for a list of pet friendly hotels, motels, bed and breakfasts, small inns and vacation rentals in Tucson, pet information for all the world's airlines, plus information on travel by ship, train, bus and car.
+For help finding pet-friendly accommodations, visit the PetTravel website.
+Click the Search "Pet Friendly Accommodations" button for a list of pet friendly hotels, motels, bed and breakfasts, small inns and vacation rentals in Tucson, pet information for all the world's airlines, plus information on travel by ship, train, bus and car.

 Kennels

-For further questions call the veterinarian clinic on Davis-Monthan Air Force Base at 520-228-3529.
+For further questions call, the veterinarian clinic on Davis-Monthan Air Force Base at 520-228-3529.

 The Davis-Monthan Air Force Base Veterinary Clinic is located at 5350 E. Arizola St., Tucson, AZ 85707.
 Call 520-228-3529 or fax 520-228-7106.

 The base veterinary treatment facility is available to help you maintain your dog or cat’s health and keep their shots up to date.
 Services provided include vaccinations, treatment of zoonotic diseases (ones that can be transmitted to humans), heartworm testing, leukemia testing, ear cleaning, health exams, microchip identification implants, health certificates and a variety of products to enhance your pet's quality of life.
-Services are open to anyone with a valid military ID, which entitles them to governmental medical care.

 Due to high demand, it is strongly recommended to call early to schedule your next appointment.
 The private animal care clinic may be able to provide appointments for some general sick calls; however, this is based on appointment availability and capabilities.